denoland/deno/SECURITY.md

 - Do not publish or reveal the problem until it has been resolved.
 - Do not use attacks on physical security or applications of third parties.
 - Do provide sufficient information to reproduce the problem, so we will be able to resolve it as quickly as possible.
-Usually a list of steps to follow, and the vulnerable Deno version is enough.
+Usually, a list of steps to follow, and the vulnerable Deno version is enough.
 More complex vulnerabilities may require further explanation.